-“Cool Co. is the #1 selling beverage company in the world”
+“Nike is the #1 selling athletic shoe in the United States.”

-In this circumstance, by telling others how successful Cool Co. is, you are driving them towards your brand and pushing them to try it themselves.
+In this circumstance, by telling others how successful Nike is, you are driving them towards your brand and pushing them to try it themselves.

-By reporting that Cool Co has now been named the official beverage of the NFL, you are telling customers as well as potential partners and investors that your company walk and doesn’t just talk the talk.
-What’s more, the sponsorship of the NFL makes Cool Co. relatable to sports fans and athletes everywhere.
+By reporting that Nike has now been named the official shoe of the NBA, you are telling customers as well as potential partners and investors that your company walks the walk and doesn’t just talk the talk.
+What’s more, the sponsorship of the NBA makes Nike relatable to sports fans and athletes everywhere.
 This also gets you valuable media exposure.

-By displaying such a clear and compelling message, Cool Co. successful pulls in consumers, both new and old.
+By displaying such a clear and compelling message, Nike successfully pulls in consumers, both new and old.

-When someone was spotted drinking a can of Cool Co., the Cool Co. logo was immediately seen and known.
-What’s more, thanks to successful marketing and PR campaigns, Cool Co. has become associated with what people drink on a hot day or after a workout.
-Cool Co. is thought of as “refreshing” and has become known as the go-to beverage for cooling down after being out in the sun.
+If someone is wearing something with the Nike logo on it, its immediately seen and known.
+What’s more, thanks to successful marketing and PR campaigns, Nike has become associated with success and athleticism.
+Nike is thought of as “empowering” and has become known as the go-to brand for getting extra hops on the court.

-There are a lot of beverage companies on the market, but as a result of your outstanding promotional efforts, Cool Co. created a lifetime consumer who will drink nothing but products baring your name.
+There are a lot of athletic shoe companies on the market, but as a result of outstanding promotional efforts, Nike creates lifetime fans who will wear nothing but products baring the Nike name.

 So what does this mean for you?

 This means promoting your business is vital for its success.
 Without promotion, there are core functions that your business can’t perform.
 By incorporating these basic methods, though, a chain reaction begins.
 Clients are suddenly informed and engaged.
 Services and products begin to sell and your business begins to grow.
 What’s more, your customers are sustained as relationships and trust are built.
 The bottom line?
 Without promotion, no one can know your business.
+So be known!
 Reach your goals.
-Stand out.
-Be known.
+And stand out from the rest.